 I have a visceral, cringe-worthy response when I hear the term “mom haircut.”
-It's the same sensation when I hear the phrase “having it all.”
-Ugh.
-Just take a look at this recent "Saturday Night Live" sketch to get a glimpse of what I mean.
+It's the same sensation when I hear the phrase “having it all.” *shudder*

-In addition to the, um, "official" style, mom hair has the reputation of being a frumpy mop that was last combed four days ago and always looks dull and mismanaged.
+In addition to the, um, "official" style, the mom haircut has the reputation of being a frumpy mop that was last combed four days ago and always looks dull and mismanaged.
 But here I am, a mother of two with limited time, who finds herself nearly fulfilling that stereotype.
-I'm in desperate need of a haircut that is versatile and low maintenance — but I'm not willing to totally veer into soccer mom territory.
+I'm in desperate need of a new haircut that is versatile and low maintenance — but I'm not willing to totally veer into soccer mom territory.